R bootcamp

 [1] FALSE

-1. Every list is also a vector.
+1. Every list is (formally speaking) also a vector.

-2. But vectors are not lists.
+2. But vectors are not lists (because lists can have values of multiple types).

 Not only can lists contain arbitrary values of mixed types (atomic data types from Exercise 1 of this exercise), they can also contain “non-atomic” data as well, such as other lists!
 In fact, you can, in principle, create lists of lists of lists of… lists!